scaryrawr/devpod-gh.zsh/README.md

 ### Automatic GitHub Token Injection

-When you ssh into a devpod:
+When you ssh into a devpod using `devpod ssh`:

 ```zsh
 devpod ssh
 ```

-It is equivalent to:
+It the wrapper injects the `GH_TOKEN` environment using `gh auth token`:

 ```zsh
 devpod ssh --set-env GH_TOKEN=`gh auth token`